 - (i) In January 2022, an agreement was concluded Precious Metals Purchase Agreement ("PMPA") with Wheaton Precious Metals International Ltd., a subsidiary of Wheaton Precious Metals Corp. ("Wheaton") in respect of Curipamba, with an upfront cash consideration of \$175,500,000 in return for precious metals streaming rights over the life-of-mine.
 As at the date of this MD&A, draw of \$13,000,000 representing the early deposit was finalized and \$150,000 representing a portion of the ESG deposit has been utilized. - (ii) Concurrently, an engagement was finalized for an Offtake Financing Agreement ("OFA") with Trafigura Pte Ltd. ("Trafigura") for a \$45,000,000 senior debt facility, in return for certain concentrate offtake rights over the life-of-mine.
-In July 2022, definitive agreements were signed with Trafigura Pte Ltd. ("Trafigura") for a previously announced Offtake Financing Agreement ("OFA") for a \$45,000,000 senior debt facility, in return for certain concentrate offtake rights over the life-of-mine. \$5,000,000 of the facility can be paid on an early deposit basis for pre-construction activities and the remainder in two instalments during construction, subject to certain customary conditions precedent being satisfied. - (iii) As at the date of this MD&A, work is ongoing to finalize the inter-creditor agreements between Wheaton and Trafigura in anticipation of construction drawdown. - (iv) With the completion of the two main components of the project financing, up to \$235,500,000 has definitively been secured for the advancement and future construction of El Domo.
+In July 2022, definitive agreements were signed with Trafigura Pte Ltd. ("Trafigura") for a previously announced Offtake Financing Agreement ("OFA") for a \$45,000,000 senior debt facility, in return for certain concentrate offtake rights over the life-of-mine. \$5,000,000 senior debt facility, in return for certain concentrate offtake rights over the life-of-mine. \$5,000,000 of the facility can be paid on an early deposit basis for pre-construction activities and the remainder in two instalments during construction, subject to certain customary conditions precedent being satisfied. - (iii) During the quarter ended June 30, 2023, progress was made in finalizing intercreditor agreements between the various project financiers and after the end of the quarter, Adventus received \$5,000,000 from Trafigura being the first tranche under the credit agreement for the OFA with Trafigura. - (iv) With the completion of the two main components of the project financing, up to \$235,500,000 has definitively been secured for the advancement and future construction of El Domo.
 In addition to and permitted by Trafigura and Wheaton, Adventus is in discussions with third parties for up to an additional \$40,000,000 of debt-related facilities and other strategic initiatives to provide further cash buffer for El Domo.